elkingarcia11/lottery-data-scraper-gcp/README.md

 - The service listens on the `PORT` environment variable (default 8080, Cloud Run provides this)
 - Data is saved to GCS (configured via `LOTTERY_DATA_SCRAPER_BUCKET`)
 - The service responds to HTTP requests and runs the scraper on each POST/GET to `/`
-- Use Cloud Scheduler to trigger it periodically if needed
+- **Recommended**: Use Cloud Scheduler (Method 2 above) to automatically run daily at 11:59 PM
+- Each trigger runs the scraper once and returns a JSON response

 If you have GCS credentials set up, the script will: